shridattz/dynamicTimeTable/README.md

 1) Clone this repository.

 2) Import the project in Eclipse ( you can even copy the package into a new project if you use a different IDE / If import of Eclipse project doesnt work well with that IDE )

+3) Set up your requirements in the 'Initialization.java' class, which is very self explanatory

-3) Run the 'TimeTableMain.java' file and you will see a 'timetable.csv' file created in the Project Directory
+4) Run the 'TimeTableMain.java' file and you will see a 'timetable.csv' file created in the Project Directory

 Cheers !